-- Shuzo Yamamoto, Senior Vice President and Special Assistant to the President
+- Shuzo Yamamoto, President and CEO

 - Fredric J. Friedberg, Chairman of the Board, TAMS; President, Toshiba Medical Research Institute and Toshiba Medical Visualization Systems